who we are

 Prior to accepting the position with ASI Entertainment in 2001, Mr. Rosenberg headed his own custom research company, Silny Rosenberg & Associates, for nearly 20 years.

-Mark Orne, Senior Vice President, New Media Group
+Mark Orne, Executive Vice President, Cross Platform Group

 Christina Parish is a television research executive with over a decade of experience focusing on optimizing content development and marketing.
 Ms. Parish has worked extensively with domestic and international studios and networks, providing insight throughout the program lifecycle.